UltimateTournament/ArcadeThirdPartyDocs/docs/integration/beginning-integration.md

 In order to prevent cheating, a game server must be able to verify the state of the game.

+### Game Client Initialization on Start

+When the game client is loaded, it should start the game without additional required interaction from the player.
+At this time the slip has already been created, and the game server provisioned for this session.
+A countdown timer is acceptable, but should be synced with the server.

 ### Low Resource Requirements

 The game should not require lots of CPU or Memory to run.
 A good litmus test is that the game can run well on a mobile browser.